ZachariahAlzubi/GeothermalHeatPumpAnalysisTool/README.md

 1. Modify the input parameters in the `main.py` script, including thermal properties and cost-related values.
 2. Run `main.py` to see the depth calculation and cost-benefit analysis results.
+(you could also inspect the jupyter notebook format for extra information on the underlying mathematical and thermal principles, and plug your numbers in there)

 ### Example Usage